ouatu-ro/blog/content/post/mvp-tips.md

 ### UX Team: A Different Story

 On the flip side, the UX team had a more challenging experience.
-Despite having similar needs, they struggled with aspects like understanding named entities and random samples.
+Despite having similar needs, they struggled with aspects like understanding jargon on the website such as named entities or random samples.
 When sitting down with them for user testing, I realized they often ignored full pages because there were no visualisations by default on the page.

 # What I've Learned